Computational relative entropy: Complexity-limited quantum information processing

+When discussing the gate complexity of a unitary, it makes sense to also discuss the complexity of realizing it up to a small error.
+We will not need this definition for our purposes, as we use a bottom-up approach where all our circuits are necessarily built from a finite number of gates and we care about all realizable unitaries in this setting.
 We additionally note that the choice of 2-local unitaries as the basic gate set is somewhat arbitrary, as the Solovay-Kitaev theorem~\cite{DawsonNielsen2006} guarantees that we can approximate any circuit to exponential precision with polynomial overhead over any universal gate set.

-The notion of gate complexity also extends naturally to quantum channels by considering their corresponding Stinespring dilation. \begin{definition}[Gate complexity of a channel] Let $\Phi\colon \calH \to \calK$ be a quantum channel.
+The notion of gate complexity also extends naturally to quantum channels by considering their corresponding Stinespring dilation.

+\begin{definition}[Gate complexity of a channel] Let $\Phi\colon \calH \to \calK$ be a quantum channel.
 Then, its \emph{gate complexity} $C(\Phi)$ is the minimal number of arbitrary 2-local unitaries necessary to realize a unitary $U$ such that

 for an auxiliary system of arbitrary size in the all-zero state.
 The partial trace is over as many auxiliary degrees of freedom as necessary to realize the quantum channel. \end{definition} It is instructive to visualize the construction of the channel as a tensor diagram.